 1812: William Blake exhibits four works as a member of the Associated Painters in Watercolour.

 1815: In June Blake visits the Royal Academy to copy the cast of the Laocoon for Abraham Ree’s “Cylopedia”.

 1816: Blake is included in “A Biographical Dictionary of the Living Authors of Great Britain and Ireland”.

-1818: (June) Is introduced to John Linnell who becomes an important patron.
-(12th September) Linnell introduces him to John Constable.
+1818: He is introduced to John Linnell in June who becomes an important patron.
+(12th September) Linnell introduces him to John Constable in September.
 Is also introduced to Samuel Palmer and other artists who later form the group “The Ancients”.

 1820: First copies of “Jerusalem” are produced.

 1821: William Blake moves to No 3, Fountain Court, The Strand.